 - And from The Support of Family Like Joseph’s Grandfather

 Joseph: I definitely think that I wouldn’t be in a position where I am without the support of my family.
-My mom drives me everywhere to make sure that I get the best training possible and really glad to talk about it.
+My mom literally drives me everywhere to make sure that I get the best training possible and really glad and thankful for that.
 And although my mom and my sister really helped me dance, I would say that my whole family my dad, my granddad are also really supportive of what I do.
 And my granddad especially is so proud because a lot of the time we will go to places, like say the theater and he will start having a conversation with a stranger and tell them all about me.

 - The Future for Joseph…And Everyone Else

 Joseph: Something else that really interests me is possibly becoming a director in a ballet company because I really feel that I could do some interesting things that will change the face of ballet.